 Generally, there are four types of lighting:

 Task lighting is designed to make bathroom tasks like shaving and makeup easier.
-Ideally, Mirrors and cabinets should be placed in an area of your bathroom which gets the most natural light.
+Ideally, mirrors and cabinets should be placed in an area of your bathroom which gets the most natural light.
 But what about bathrooms being used at night or ones which don’t have any natural light sources?

 Backlit mirrors and bathroom cabinets with integrated lights are a good way to shine a light on your mirror or vanity unit.
 A more modern, on-trend option is to use floating pendant lights that drop down from the ceiling or wall installations.

 Ambient lighting helps set the mood in your bathroom, creating a relaxed and welcoming atmosphere.
 Using a dimmable circuit can help you adjust the brightness of your lights.
-Ambient lighting can include using different coloured bulbs such as warm white or adding LED strips under units to add depth to your bathroom.
-Wall and mirror lights are another good way to create ambient lighting, using gentle, more muted styles to create washes of light.
+Ambient lighting can include using different coloured bulbs, such as warm white or adding LED strips under units to add depth to your bathroom.
+Wall and mirror lights are another excellent way to create ambient lighting, using gentle, more muted styles to create washes of light.

 Maximising the natural light in what is commonly one of the smallest rooms in your house will create a softer, gentler feel that can be hard to recreate using light fixtures.
 North-facing bathrooms receive the most natural light, but installing a well-placed mirror or mirror cabinet in line with windows will reflect light around the whole room, making it appear brighter and more spacious.
 Another alternative is to install a skylight to bathe your bathroom in natural light.

 Bathrooms can be both functional and relaxing spaces, and one way to achieve that is by using various lighting.
 Traditionally, most lighting comes from ceiling lights which should provide lots of bright light to help with visibility.
 The best way to do this is to install spotlights which spread the light evenly around the room.